fuse-box/fuse-box/docs/development/configuration.md

 However it is strongly recommended to use `$name` in your output template, as `out.js` will be ignored

+## stdin

+Listens to stdin.

+Combinations like `CMD+D` will gracefully shut down any process.

 ## Cache

 You can turn off caching if you like.
 By default caching is on.
 FuseBox will create a folder `.fusebox` in your project path, and store related files.
 Don't forget to add it to .gitignore.